What Are Effective Presentation Skills (and How to Improve Them)

 Use note cards.

 Writing yourself a script could provide you with more comfort.
-To prevent sounding too robotic or disengaged, only include talking points in your note cards in case you get off track.
+Only include talking points in your note cards to prevent sounding robotic or disengaged.
 Using note cards can help keep your presentation organized while sounding more authentic to your audience.

-Learn to deliver clear and confident presentations with Dynamic Public Speaking from the University of Washington.
+Presentation skills add value across a wide range of occupations, so it can help your career to develop them.
+Learn to deliver clear and confident presentations with Dynamic Public Speaking Specialization from the University of Washington.
 Build confidence, develop new delivery techniques, and practice strategies for crafting compelling presentations for different purposes, occasions, and audiences.

 Article sources